brayrpgs/API-exam/README.md

 ## 2. Locate and extract the `secrets.zip` file
 This process will generate two files:
 - One containing the `.env` file configuration
-- Another containing the FCM (Firebase Cloud Messaging) configuration
+- Another file will include a `.txt` containing a link to Google Drive.
+This link allows you to download the FCM credentials file in `.json` format.
+Once downloaded, it must be placed in the following path within the project: `../API-Exam/api/`

 ## 3. Configure the Database